lucasfurno/docs_en/edge-caching/index.md

 Slice is an Edge Application feature that allows the processing of large amounts of data in a more effective way, reducing latency and saving bandwidth.
 By activating this feature, the file or media itself is reduced to small pieces.
 Such fragments are gradually delivered to the end-user according to the data consumption, avoiding a transfer rush that might not be finalized by the end-user.
 The data is cached on demand whenever the user requires it.

 Slice is not only restricted to Azion's Edge Nodes.
-It is possible to apply the feature on L2 modules, which allows data to be cached longer, delivering on-demand data to the end-user, increasing performance and availability.
+It is possible to apply the feature on L2 modules, which allows content to be cached longer, delivering on-demand content to the end-user, increasing performance and availability.

 > *By definition, Slice operates with the Edge Caching Layer.
 However, it is also possible to activate an extra layer of caching by enabling the [L2 Caching](https://www.azion.com/en/documentation/products/edge-caching/#l2-caching).*